distortedsignal/KPT/README.md

 # KPT - Kubernetes Profiling Tool

 This is a simple python script to ease the process of profiling Go applications that are contained within a Kubernetes pod/cluster.
-It takes two command line flags, one for the port you wish to access the profiling data on, and one for the type of profiling.
+Currently only functional for kubedirector or hpecp-agent applications, or other applications if set up correctly and contained within a given pod

 ## Command Line Arguments
 - --port, -p (int): Desginates the port you want to use to access profiling endpoints.
 - --pod (str): Designates the pod that you wish to profile within
+- --app, -a (str): Designates the application that you wish to instrument (Options include: kubedirector, kd , hpecp-agent, hpecpagent, agent)
 - --heap, -H (bool): Enables heap profiling
 - --block, -b (bool): Enable goroutine blocking profiling
 - --mutex, -m (bool): Enables mutex profiling